PureLeach/adis1649x/README.md

 # adis16490
-library for working with a ADIS1649x sensors
+Object-oriented library for working with a ADIS1649x sensors